 At breakfast Phil is appalled by the sight of the thing on my foot and insists I slip on a pair of his Teutonic Toastie Warmers, an obscure slipper–sock hybrid that had been standard issue to Scandinavian troops in WWII.
 He has multiple pairs of the post-war commercial re-design in many colors and sizes.
 Like me, Phil is afflicted by thwarted consumer syndrome, wherein his favorite products and services seem to constantly fall victim to discontinuation.
 I am forever at the mercy of corporate whimsy, but Phil takes proactive advantage and hoards.
 Thank the cold, indifferent void at the center of the universe for people like Phil Milstein.

 He scans the paper for possible morning activities.
 William Shatner is in town to promote a coffee table book about the history of the AM/FM clock radio.
-An album of early Steely Dan demos is now in stores, according to an ad, and includes a “Louie Louie” cover.
+An album of early Steely Dan recordings is now in stores, and it includes a Schlitz beer jingle from the early 1970s.
 My query about whether it’s a feature or a defect does not go over well.

 I can hear people outside having an argument about hand-chopped walnuts and cocaine.
 I ask Phil about the combatants, and he directs my attention to a teacup full of seashells and wolverine teeth that one of the neighbors threw all over his car in the middle of the night.
 He’s holding on to them for eventual retaliation, once he is one-hundred percent sure which of them did it.
 He puts a Johnny Paycheck album on the stereo, opens the windows and points the speakers outside.